roualdes/MATH131/week-01.md

 np.size(a)
 ```

-The array `a` above is only one dimensional.  `np.ndarray`s, read as
+The array `a` above is only one dimensional.  `np.ndarray`s, read as NumPy
-NumPy arrays, can be multidimensional, too, hence the type name
-`ndarray`.
-The array `A` below is initialized to hold 2 dimensions of
+arrays, can be multidimensional, hence the name `ndarray`.
+The array `A` below
-ones; two rows and three columns of ones, for a total of 6 ones.
-Then
+is initialized to hold 2 dimensions of ones; two rows and three columns of ones,
-`A` is multiplied by the mean of `a`.
-Notice that the multiplication
+for a total of 6 ones.
+Then `A` is multiplied by the mean of `a`.
+Notice that
-happens element-wise, that is each element of `A` is multiplied by
+the multiplication happens element-wise, that is each element of `A` is
-`np.mean(a)`, and the output is the same shape that `A` was initialized
+multiplied by `np.mean(a)`, and the output is a new array with the same shape
-to.
+that `A` was initialized to.

 ```{code-cell}
 A = np.ones(shape = (2, 3))
 A * np.mean(a)
 ```

-Notice that the shape of `A` is effectively 2 rows, each of size 3.
+The shape of `A`, and this newly created, un-referenced array, is effectively 2
+rows, each of size 3.

 The function `np.shape` returns the shape of the array, while
 `np.size` returns the total number of elements in the array.